mwbrennan/node-auth1-project/README.md

 ### Task 3: Stretch Goals

 - Build a React application that implements components to register, login and view a list of users.
-Gotta keep sharpening your React skills.
+Gotta keep sharpening your React skills.//